 Here’s a great guide to Belfast for you to check out, especially if you are after family-friendly experiences.

 3. Envision The Titanic At Her Birthplace

-Small compared to modern cruise liners, The Titanic is now remembered with a state of the art museum that chronicles not only the ship but the state of Belfast during the build.
-This take on the early 20th century continues to explain the roots of restlessness that enveloped the North over the years.
+Small compared to modern cruise liners, The Titanic is now remembered with a state-of-the-art museum that chronicles not only the ship but the state of Belfast during the build.
+This takes on the early 20th century and continues to explain the roots of restlessness that enveloped the North over the years.